sap-tutorials/Tutorials/tutorials/ai-core-aiapi-postman-resource/ai-core-aiapi-postman-resource.md

 {'message': 'secret has been created'}
 ```

-This will connect our object store.
+This will connect your object store.
 The connection will be named `default`.

 [VALIDATE_1]
 [ACCORDION-END]